-The following items may contain only portions of actual Board Policy.
+The following items may contain only portions of the actual Board Policy.
 Complete policies can be found on the district website at www.gfalls.wednet.edu.
-Policies listed below may be subject to change due to current School Board Policy review.
+The policies listed below may be subject to change due to current School Board Policy review.